Agile-Labs-Tech/agilelabs-isms-policy/01 ISMS manual/README.md

 3. The Information Security Manager (ISM) is responsible to review existing and set new ISMS objectives.
 4. The objectives for the specific security controls or groups of controls are proposed by the Technical Leader (TL), and will be approved by the ISM.
 5. All objectives will be reviewed at least once annually, or as and when there are significant changes.
-6. Agile Lab will measure the fulfilment of the objectives.
+6. Agile Labs will measure the fulfilment of the objectives.
 7. The measurements will be performed at least once a year by the SA/TL.
 8. The SA will analyse and evaluate the measurement results and report them to the TL as input materials for the Management review.